Centre-for-Automotive-Safety-Research/centre-for-automotive-safety-research.github.io/_posts/2025-06-13-public-crash-data-4-yearly-trends.md

 plt.show()

 ```
-The output graph will look like this:
+The generated graph will look like this:
 ![Alt text](_posts_images/2012_2023_yearly_crash_totals.png)

 ## Plot crashes by severity (all categories)